Make a README

 Citation

 Is there a recommended way to cite this project?
+Is there a published article associated with it that you would like to have cited?
 We recommend to increase citability by using the CodeMeta generator to create a file called codemeta.json.
 Alternatively, one can also use the R package codemetar to create this file.
 Then, put it into the project folder.
 Another common standard is the Citation File Format (CFF), which is an equally valid option.

 License

-Under which license are the contents in this project available?
+Under which licenses are the works in this project available?

 Installation/Dependencies